 - Wait until it cools to remove it.

-You may also enjoy reading this article: Symptoms of Sinusitis in Children and Treatment
+You may also enjoy reading this article: Chronic Sinusitis: Symptoms, Causes Diagnosis and Treatment/

 3. Try a massage with oils to clear sinuses

 One of the most effective therapeutic oils is oregano oil.
 In fact, it has highly recommended antioxidant properties, according to this study